postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/observing-an-api.md

 1. Open an API version and select the **Monitoring** tab.
 1. Under **Connect Postman to your monitoring workflows**, select a monitor integration.
 1. Enter a **Nickname** for the integration and choose a monitor.
 Postman will send the results of this monitor to the application you're integrating with.
 1. Finish entering the requested information.
 This information varies depending on the application you're integrating with, and typically includes an API key.
-For more help, see [Integrating with Postman](/docs/integrations/intro-integrations/).
+For more help with a specific application, see [Integrating with Postman](/docs/integrations/intro-integrations/) and select [Available integrations](/docs/integrations/available-integrations/apimatic/) in the left navigation pane.
 1. Select **Add integration**.

 > You can configure multiple integrations for a monitor, or even have multiple instances of the same integration.
 For example, you can configure two Slack integrations for a monitor that send the monitor's results to two different Slack channels.